-- Complete a Property Offer Form (attach blank example).
-This will help the Home Office to match an appropriate family
+- Complete a Property Offer Form (see example here) This will help the Home Office to match an appropriate family

 - Sign an agreement

-- Some members of your group (3-4 recommended) must attend a one-day training delivered by Reset and Refugee Action.
+- Some members of your group (3-4 recommended) must attend a one-day training delivered by Reset.
 This will cover a range of topics including cultural awareness, understanding boundaries, safeguarding and preparing for arrivals

 - Match with a family (see below)